 - request access to a copy of your personal information which we hold, along with details of what personal information we use, why we use it, who we share it with, how long we keep it for and whether it has been used for any automated decision making.
 You can make a request for access free of charge by contacting our DPS.
 Please make all requests for access in writing, and provide us with evidence of your identity;

 - ask us to correct inaccuracies, to complete any incomplete personal information, to delete or restrict personal information or to ask for some of your personal information to be provided to someone else;

-- withdraw your consent (if you have given us your consent to use your personal information) and update your marketing preferences by contacting us directly at the Sales Hot Desk on (01) 297 4920
+- withdraw your consent (if you have given us your consent to use your personal information) and update your marketing preferences by contacting us directly on 0800 919 592;

 - ask us to delete your personal information where it is no longer necessary for us to use it, where you have withdrawn consent, or where we have no lawful basis for keeping it;

 - ask us to provide you or a third party with some of the personal information that we hold about you in a structured, commonly used, electronic form, so it can be easily transferred; and

 - ask us to restrict the personal information we use about you where you have asked for it to be erased or where you have objected to our use of it.